will-lumley/DocuBot/README.md

 ## Keep in Mind
 - Do not reference strings directly, but rather through the swift-gen (sourced from Localizable.strings file)
 - Do not reference images directly, but rather through the swift-gen

+## Some More Nerdy Details
+- SwiftUI is used for the UI layer
+- SwiftTesting is used for the unit tests
+- Swift 6's strict concurrency is used, but admittedly I don't have a 100% grasp on it yet, so I feel like my current implementation of adapting to strict concurrency could be improved.

 ## Acknowledgments
 - https://github.com/ZachNagengast/similarity-search-kit.git